harttraveller/ifs/README.md

     # - 3D (3D scatterplot, 2D scatterplot + color, 2D scatterplot + size, 2D scatterplot as slice, 1D histogram + color as slice)
     # - 4D (3D scatterplot + color, 3D scatterplot + size, 3D scatterplot as slice, 2D scatterplot + color + size, 2D)
     # - 5D (3D scatterplot + color + size, 3D scatterplot + color + slice, 3D scatterplot + size + slice)

+Needs to be able to take in some function

+requires the current point, also the selected edge, and also some set of parameters

+I should be able to use sympy to resolve the function, which will help for evolutionary search.

+* must always have parameters A and B, can have any other number of parameters
+* must be valid mathematical operation
+# Types
+* main inputs
+* variable parameters (can set)
+* constants

+### Operators

+* addition (must be length 2 values)
+* subtraction (must be length 2 values)
+* multiplication (must be length 2 values)
+* division (must be length 2 values)
+* powers (must be length 2 values)
+  + implicitly covers square roots (powers where in $m^n$, n = [0, 1])
+* logarithms (must be length 2 values)
+* sin, cos, tan (must be length 1 values)

+### Steps

+1. First, decide on how many parameters will go into the function.
+# need to be able to take a bunch of variables, and generate a random

+# function with them

+# Function Components

+# select some number of variables with some probability

+# select an operation to apply to them (must be valid operation)

+# Component Combination

+# ? need to be able to combine the generated functions into a valid output

+# ! how does the "flavor" of IFS generated change with the change in generator

+# ! function parameters?

+# ! how do we integrate the capacity for small modifications into the generators

+# ! so that an evolutionary search can be done?